 |Age||FSH (On Day 3 of the Menstrual Cycle)||AMH (Any Day of the Menstrual Cycle)|

 |= 41+ Years||< 8.5 mIU/mL||= 0.5 ng/mL|

-"CHR developed and uses an age-based AMH and FSH scale, which is more accurate at predicting pregnancy chances."Dr. Norbert Gleicher
+CHR developed and uses an age-based AMH and FSH levels chart, which is more accurate at predicting pregnancy chances.

-When a patient has high FSH, some of these centers also refuse to provide treatment, irrespective of patient age and other factors.
-Or these centers may push women to egg donation (prematurely, in our opinion).
-This approach may ensure higher pregnancy rates at such centers (because they reject women with lower chances of pregnancy), but it leaves women with elevated FSH (and/or low AMH) abandoned, without access to treatment that can be quite successful if done correctly.
+When a patient has high follicle stimulating hormone, some of these fertility centers also refuse to provide treatment, irrespective of patient age and other factors.
+Or centers may push women to egg donation (prematurely, in our opinion).
+This approach may ensure higher pregnancy success rates at such centers (because they are rejecting women with lower chances of pregnancy).
+But it leaves women with elevated FSH (and/or low AMH) ) abandoned, without access to fertility treatment with their own eggs that can be quite successful if done correctly.

 Norbert Gleicher, MD, leads CHR’s clinical and research efforts as Medical Director and Chief Scientist.
-A world-renowned reproductive endocrinologist, Dr. Gleicher has published hundreds of peer-reviewed papers and lectured globally while keeping an active clinical career focused on ovarian aging, immunological issues and other difficult cases of infertility.
+A world-renowned specialist in reproductive endocrinology, Dr. Gleicher has published hundreds of peer-reviewed papers and lectured globally while keeping an active clinical career focused on ovarian aging, immunological issues and other difficult cases of infertility.